riscv-mcu/hbird-sdk/doc/source/contribute.rst

            mainly ``_write``, ``_read``, ``_sbrk`` stub function
-         * The **GCC** folder contains *startup* and *exeception/interrupt* assemble code, if your board share the same linker script files, you can also put link script files here, the linker script files name rules can refer to previously supported *hbird* SoC.
+         * The **GCC** folder contains *startup* and *exeception/interrupt* assemble code, if your board share the same linker script files, you can also put link script files here, the linker script files name rules can refer to previously supported *hbirdv2* SoC.
          * The **hbird_sdk_soc.h** file is very important, it is a HummingBird RISC-V SoC Header file used by common application which can run accoss different SoC, it should include the SoC device header file ``ncstar.h``